logzio/terraform-provider-logzio/docs/resources/alert_v2.md

 * `account_ids_to_query_on` - (Integer list) Specify Account IDs to select which accounts the alert should monitor.
 The alert will be checked only on these accounts.
 * `operation` - (String) Specifies the operator for evaluating the results.
 Can be: `"LESS_THAN"`, `"GREATER_THAN"`, `"LESS_THAN_OR_EQUALS"`, `"GREATER_THAN_OR_EQUALS"`, `"EQUALS"`, `"NOT_EQUALS"`.
 * `columns` - (Block list) See  below for **nested schema**.
-* `output_should_use_all_fields` (Boolean) Defaults to true.
-If true, the notification output will include entire logs with all of their fields in the sample data.

 #### Nested schema for `sub_components.severity_threshold_tiers`: